Loss of Consortium Claims in NC Explained

 Third-Party Observations

-Family members, close friends, and counselors who have observed the changes in the relationship can provide corroborating testimony about the before-and-after contrast.
+Family members, close friends, and counselors who have observed the relationship before the accident and have seen the changes afterward can provide corroborating testimony about the before-and-after contrast.
+Third-party observations carry significant weight with juries and adjusters precisely because they come from people without a financial stake in the outcome.

 Mental Health Records

-If the uninjured spouse has sought counseling for depression, anxiety, or grief related to the changes in their marriage, these records provide additional documentation of the consortium loss.
+If the uninjured spouse has sought counseling for depression, anxiety, or grief related to the changes in the marriage, those records provide additional documentation of the consortium loss and connect the emotional impact directly to the accident.

 What Loss of Consortium Claims Are Worth in NC